codeducks/fakesudo/README.md

 # run this as sudo user, to avoid conflicts with permissions

 make install

+# for a program that uses fakeroot install it like this:

+make install_fakeroot

 ```

+### fakeroot fakesudo
+fakesudo's fakeroot just uses the "fakeroot" binary.
+To change this you can just change the fakeroot name in the `fakeroot_sudo.cpp` file.

 ## Managing fakesudo
 currently fakesudo has one purpose and does not need managing.